Home ยป Painting Ideas ยป Easy Valentine’s Day Watercolor Painting Idea

 multiple hearts painted with watercolor paint on paper.

-Disclosure: We only recommend products we would use ourselves and all opinions expressed are our own.
-This post may contain affiliate links when clicked, we may earn a small commission at no additional cost to you.
+Disclosure: This post may contain affiliate links when clicked, we may earn a small commission at no additional cost to you.
 Read our full privacy policy.

 watercolor paint supplies and heart drawing on art table.

-Each heart will get two colors mixed together.
-We chose to use colors next to each other on the color wheel to create an ombré effect in our watercolor hearts.
+ART TEACHER TIP – Choose colors next to each other on the color wheel to create an ombré effect in our watercolor hearts.

 watercolor painted hearts on paper with colors listed on them.

+If you look at our painting, you can see that the top hearts are violet to violet blue and then blue.
 The middle and bottom hearts are red-violet, red, red-orange, orange and yellow-orange.

 You can use regular painter’s tape or masking tape.
 Just be careful when you pull up the tape once your painting is dry.

-Step 1: Make A Heart Template
+Step 1: Cut Out A Small Heart

 Cut out a small heart from a folded piece of paper.